gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 #### Styling with CSS

-All other styling and style overrides should be done in seperate CSS classes if possible/practical.
+All other styling and style overrides should be done in separate CSS classes if possible/practical.
 In general, this means that colors, padding, and other styling properties should be defined in a CSS class and used in a component using the className prop (See MUI/CSS/SCSS documentation).
 This should be done instead of using `style=...` or `sx=...` props inside of components (replace with the `className=...` prop).